SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     * - Datatype
       - | ``["struct", {<name> : <datatype>, <name>: <datatype>, ....}]``
+        | or
+        | ``["struct", {<name> : <datatype>, <name>: <datatype>, ....}, [<name>, <name>, ...]]``
+        | In the seconds form, the third elements list the optional elements.
+        | In 'change' and 'do' commands, the ECS might omit these elements, all other
+        | elements must be given.
+        | The effect of a 'change' action with omitted elements should be the same
+        | as if the current values of these elements would have been sent with it.
+        | The effect of a 'do' action should be the same, as if the omitted elements
+        | would be replaced by a default value (TODO: should we use a JSON-object instead
+        | for the default values?).

     * - Example
       - ``["struct", {"y":["int"], "x":["enum",{"On":1, "Off":0}]}]``